-Utopian Futurism in Wip3out substitutes ardour for violent revolution with faith in technological advancement as the key to societal transformation.
-The ideology is informed by the logic of contemporary techno-utopian thinking, as exemplified by Fukuyama:
+Utopian Futurism in Wip3out does away with the ardour for violence, replacing it with faith in technological advancement as the key to societal transformation.
+The logic of this techno-utopian thinking is exemplified by Fukuyama:

 “Technology makes possible the limitless accumulation of wealth, and thus the satisfaction of an ever-expanding set of human desires.”
-(7) The teams of the F7200 racing league are ambassadors for this bright future.
-Icaras Senior Systems Technician, Gianpietro Tassotti, implies a journey of spiritual destiny:
+(7) The F7200 Race League teams are the ambassadors for this bright future.
+Senior Systems Technician of team Icaras, Gianpietro Tassotti, implies a journey of spiritual destiny:

 “The technology is within all of us.
 It always has been.”
 (8) Research and development in the bid for competitive advantage on the racetrack is posited as the fulcrum for the ascent of all humankind.

 In sympathy with these lofty ideals, the game does not dwell upon its martial aspects.
 Violence in Wip3out is never encouraged nor glorified, though plainly it is required for success.
-The use of weaponry is treated as a simple mechanical necessity for removing a barrier to progress; the state of being in motion, the faster the better, is valued above all.
-The player’s onboard tactical computer announces each incoming threat with a laconic female voice that is devoid of praise or scorn, and the elimination of a rival contender is verbalised de-facto.
+The player’s onboard tactical computer announces each incoming threat with a laconic female voice that is devoid of praise or scorn, and the elimination of a rival contender is reported as a matter of fact.
+The use of weaponry is a simple mechanical necessity for removing a barrier to progress; the state of being in motion, the faster the better, is valued above all.